 Most people think that grief is something that they’ll deal with when someone they love dies.
 In truth, the process of grieving begins at the moment you realize you of a loved one has cancer.
 This is a huge shift in your life when the story you pictured for yourself changes.
 The outcome may not look anything like you’d hoped or imagined.

 When a family learns that a parent has cancer, everyone’s routine changes.
 Some people are surprised when they see grief in children.
-Consider that there are some very practical losses your child will experience or anticipate, such as:
+Yet, there are some very practical losses your child will experience or anticipate, such as:

 - A very active and involved parent can suddenly become ill and need to sit on the sidelines.